 Everything is utterly separate – the HTML template, stylesheet, and necessary methods.
 That’s why it is so easy to develop with this framework – you can effortlessly understand which piece of code you need to work.
 Thus, it will be easy to maintain the codebase by not making the code more complicated as it gets updated.

 Another positive side of Vue is the implemented Virtual DOM that allows developers to manipulate and render the view.
-Using it, it will be easier for the UI to offer better performance.
+Using Virtual DOM makes it easier for the UI to offer better performance.
 Because Real DOM will not get rendered each time something changes.
 The developer can render only the differences between Real and Virtual DOMs.

 There is one more significant advantage of Vue – it is easy to adopt.
 This framework is using the same tag name as HTML does.
 Hence it is way more effortless to just switch to Vue.js if you know HTML.
 And the modular structure of the framework makes it easier to understand all the moving parts.